kriswawrzyniak/ActionsLibrary/readme.md

 #### Member - _lock
 Private Static\
 threading.Lock used to control concurrent access.
+## Testing Detail
+Python's unittest library was utilized to create unit tests for the Actions library.
+Test cases for addAction and getStats were used and include validating the input, validating simple addAction, validating complex addAction, validating concurrent addAction using threads, and validating getStats output.
+## Future Considerations
+The Actions class utilizes static member functions to store the data for each action that added.
+This will persist across threads spawned from a single process but will not persist across processes.
+Depending on the use case, a persistant data store may be more useful.
+Utilizing a relational database and implementing transaction and row locking would be a better implementation for such a use case.
+Alternatively, if the data needed to be shared across processes a shared memory region could be initialized and utilized by each spawned process.
+A synchronization method, such as locks, would still be need in this case.

 ### Author
 **Kris Wawrzyniak** - *Initial work* - [GitHub](https://github.com/kriswawrzyniak)